pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_source_vulnerabilities.hbs.md

-## tanzu insight source vulnerabilities
+# tanzu insight source vulnerabilities

-Get source vulnerabilities
+Use this command to get source vulnerabilities.

 ## <a id='synopsis'></a>Synopsis